How the Philippines Can Recover From One of the World’s Longest Lockdowns

 In March, areas with the highest cases all came from these three regions, prompting the government to put Metro Manila and select provinces in Central Luzon and CALABARZON in a “bubble” while also imposing additional restrictions.

 In all, these three regions collectively account for nearly 60 percent of the national economic output.
-The government is studying this vaccine rollout strategy the surge of new cases in Metro Manila.
+The government is studying this vaccine rollout strategy of prioritizing the said regions after the surge of new cases in Metro Manila.

 Recovery in sight